 Chateau Maillet is a new wine from the Pomerol appellation.
 As Pomerol is the smallest of the major Bordeaux regions with just 800 hectares of vines, it is quite hard for a new wine to become established, but that is what took place with the 2015 vintage.
 However, while the wine is new, the name is not exactly new.

 The Moze Berthon family were already producing wine under the name of Chateau Gouperie and they were using the name of Maillet for the estate’s second wine.
 It’s possible to give credit to the genesis for Chateau Maillet for another wine the estate produced in 2004, L’Excellence du Chateau Grouperie, that was made from 100% Merlot.

 In 2009, the estate began making L’Elegance de Chateau Gouperie, which was also produced using 100% Merlot and was aged in 100%, new, French oak barrels.
 Those experiments and the hiring of Hubert de Bouard of Chateau Angelus as their consultant led to the creation of Chateau Maillet.

 Chateau Maillet Vineyards, Terroir, Grapes, Winemaking

-This is a wine to watch from Pomerol as prices should be under its true level of quality for at least the first few vintages produced at Chateau Maillet.
+This is a wine to watch from Pomerol as prices should be under their true level of quality for at least the first few vintages produced at Chateau Maillet.

 When to Drink Chateau Maillet, Anticipated Maturity, Decanting Time

 Chateau Maillet can be enjoyed on the young side with decanting.
-Young vintages can be decanted for an average of 1 –
+Young vintages can be decanted for an average of 1 -2 hours or so.